Tasmania Police: Firearms

 The general-issue Glock 17 9-mm semi-automatic pistol retains the "three-tier" safety features of the original model, and does not include any special features specific to Tasmania Police.
 Contrary to popular belief, there was never a Glock model specifically developed for use that was unique to Tasmania Police.
 Tasmania Police underwent a period of individual issue of the weapon until the adoption of the Glock 17 as the standard-issue weapon in 1999.
-The Smith and Wesson Model 10 revolver is no longer issued or carried by Tasmania Police.
+The Smith & Wesson Model 10 revolver is no longer issued or carried by Tasmania Police.

 The Glock 19 compact pistol has been issued mainly to traffic sections, and the Glock 26 sub-compact model was adopted as the general-issue sidearm for detectives and covert units.
 A degree of individual preference of model adopted by the individual officer exists to this day.

 Operational equipment

 In addition to firearms, police are also equipped with an expandable baton and OC spray.
 In April 2015, the Multiuse Integrated Protection Vest (MIPV) was issued, a combination of a load bearing vest and a Ballistic vest, with a high visibility over garment, together with a new uniform.

-Tasmania Police evaluated the use of taser stun guns in 2009, but the decision was made not to issue tasers to front-line officers.
-Currently, only officers of the Special Operations Group and the emergency response team at Risdon Prison Complex are authorised to carry tasers.
+Tasmania Police evaluated the use of taser stun guns in 2009, but the decision was made not to issue tasers to frontline officers.
+Currently, only officers of the Special Operations Group are authorised to carry tasers.
+In 2025, a 12-month trial of tasers for up to fifty frontline officers was announced.

 In August 2018, Tasmania Police began the rollout of body worn cameras to frontline officers, as part of a $3.4 million program to deploy them across the whole force over four years.